 : Spend 10-20 minutes interviewing the participant about what you observed.
 Ask "why" questions, focus on "feelings", and seek "stories".
 This checklist

-Now your team needs to reflect on what you learned from the participants, and identify needs
+After completing your observations, your team needs to reflect on what you learned from the participants, and identify needs

 .
 Needs are what your user is trying to accomplish, expressed as verbs.
 They indicate your user's activities and desires.
 Insights are discoveries that you might use in creating solutions.
 They are opportunities, not features or solutions.
-There are no bad ideas in this stage -- go for volume, and generate at least 10 needs and 10 insights.
+There are no bad ideas in this stage: go for volume, and generate at least 10 needs and 10 insights.
 Using an empathy map

 might help, although it's not required.